volt72/DiscordRaidBots/README.md

 Lyon - Helping me write a server whitelist (prevent certain servers from being raided).

+Moh - One of the greatest friends ever!
+Has always been there for me at all times, even when times were hard!!
+I can't stop thanking him enough.

+Logan - One of my C# students that excelled far is certain things, my own student helped me with Discord.NET and C# here and there.
+I am very proud of you and hope you get a great job as a programmer.

 Aaron and Jet - **`"It's time to stop."`**, helping me realize I need to stop raiding.

 clv - I honestly wanted to put your name here because I honestly just look upto you as you create discord bots, your sources are amazing and I hope to continue working with you.